ArKaRaShi/git-commands-workshop/README.md

 This section try to explain synchronizing local repo with remote repo.

-- Add remote repo
+- Add a remote repository:

 	```sh
 	git remote add <alias> <git_url>
 	```

-	**By default alias is "origin"**
+	> *By default alias is "origin"*

-- View all remote connections
+- View all remote connections:

 	```sh
 	git remote -v
 	```

-- Remove connection
+- Remove a remote connection:

 	```sh
 	git remote remove <alias>
 	```

-- Rename the alias
+- Rename a remote alias:

 	```sh
 	git remote rename <old_name> <new_name>
 	```

-- Fetch only branch from remote repo (not merge)
+- Fetch only specific branch from remote repo (not merge):

 	```sh
 	git fetch <alias> <branch>
 	```

-	**By default use ```git fecth``` to fetch from all branch**
+	> By default use ```git fecth``` to fetch from all branch

-- Fetch + merge from current branch use
+- Fetch + merge from the current branch:

 	```sh
 	git pull
 	```

-- Fetch + rebase from current branch use
+- Fetch + rebase from current branch:

 	```sh
 	git pull --rebase
 	```

-- Upload local repo from branch to remote repo
+- Upload local changes from `<branch>` to a remote repository:

 	```sh
 	git push <alias> <branch>
 	```

-	**By default "git push" upload from current branch**
+	> By default "git push" upload from current branch